ONLYOFFICE/onlyoffice.github.io/README.md

 ## How to use

-1. Highlight the phrase you want to here.
+1. Highlight the phrase you want to hear.
 2. Open the Plugins tab and press Speech.

 If you need more information about how to use or write your own plugin, please see this https://api.onlyoffice.com/plugin/basic